SLPeoples/Python-Excercises/PythonForDataScience/ReadMe.txt

 Validating Your Data 107

-Figuring out what’s in your data 108
+Figuring out whatâ€™s in your data 108

 Removing duplicates 109